RayBB/openlibrary-docs/Design-Pattern-Library.md

 ### FlashMessage

-Can be displayed via JS when an error occurs.
+Can be displayed on **any page** via JS to report feedback to a user after some form has been posted.

 ![screen shot 2018-12-13 at 6 13 32 pm](https://user-images.githubusercontent.com/148752/49979199-dac28a00-ff02-11e8-897a-bdca47ec8fe5.png)